github/scientist/README.md

   def publish(result)

+    # Wall time
     # Store the timing for the control value,
     $statsd.timing "science.#{name}.control", result.control.duration
     # for the candidate (only the first, see "Breaking the rules" below,
     $statsd.timing "science.#{name}.candidate", result.candidates.first.duration

+    # CPU time
+    # Store the timing for the control value,
+    $statsd.timing "science.cpu.#{name}.control", result.control.cpu_time
+    # for the candidate (only the first, see "Breaking the rules" below,
+    $statsd.timing "science.cpu.#{name}.candidate", result.candidates.first.cpu_time

     # and counts for match/ignore/mismatch:
     if result.matched?